 Speaker Quality Compared

-I’ve tested all my speakers to see1 to see how they perform.
+I’ve tested all my speakers with a few electronic music tracks1 to see how they perform.

 In decreasing order of quality: